 Finally, the day has come, you are going to Guatemala!
 What an experience, we are excited for you already!
-However, before you go, it is important to have it all figured out.
+However, before you go to Guatemala, it is important to have it all figured out.
 Hopefully, you have studied as much as you can about the country.
 Only one question is left – Where to stay in Guatemala?
 We have done the research for you and can recommend the best places to stay in Guatemala for all budgets.

 The old capital of Guatemala, ahh, a place so beautiful.
-Antigua feels like a step back in time, beautiful architecture, bustling culture, markets and cafes.
+Antigua feels like a step back in time, beautiful architecture, bustling culture, markets, and cafes.
 Also, volcano hikes have to be mentioned as an experience of a lifetime.

-Hotel Xetawaa’I – San Pedro La Laguna
+Zoola – San Pedro La Laguna

 Hotel Cabaña del Arco – San Pedro La Laguna